Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 "I chose this quiet corner table so we could actually hear each other think."

-They’re observing everything, forming hypotheses about you, and testing them through conversation.
+Investigators approach dates with analytical curiosity.
+They’re evaluating compatibility through careful observation, forming hypotheses about you, testing them through conversation.

 Green Flags They’re Looking For